 Prince Consort injecting not only the next generation of Princes and Princesses into the British Monarchy, but also fresh new ideas and thinking into what were creaking and antiquated British institutions.

 Reforms in university education, welfare and slavery were just a few of his initiatives, but perhaps he is most famous for the mother of all trade fairs, The Great Exhibition of 1851.

-Having recently exhibited at the Business Design Centre in London, which was modelled on the design for Albert's Crystal Palace, I can only imagine how awe-struck the Victorians would have been at the sight of this sparkling glass and iron construction.
+Having recently exhibited at the Business Design Centre in London ourselves, which was modelled on the design for Albert's Crystal Palace, we can only imagine how awe-struck the Victorians would have been at the sight of this sparkling glass and iron construction.

 So, can you now see why we decided to name our most handsome, trustworthy, faithful and steadfast bridle leather dog lead after such a great man?

 As a brand making beautiful dog products, it goes without saying that the leads we design and manufacture need to be the very best versions of themselves.
-Leads are, after all, a staple addition to every dog's wardrobe, not just for practical reasons, but to look bloody great too.
+Leads are, after all, a staple addition to every dog's wardrobe, not just for practical reasons, but to look really special too.